wp-plugins/nvd3-visualisations/readme.txt

 1. Many fancy options available to change chart's look & behavior.
 1. Dynamic & direct illustration of any JavaScript function results.
 1. Visual preview of charts from the NVD3 lib's original CSS style file to let you match blog's theme easily.
+1. Handy calculator letting users to modify chart fast by any basic math formulas.
+1. Localized presentation formats for currency, date, time, etc.
-1. Optional export of real data / vector graphics of chart for all your blog's visitors.
+1. Optional export of data / vector graphics of chart.
 1. WordPress multisite & SSL compatible plugin.
 .